-Table 16: Debugging Flows
+Table 18: Debugging Flows

 Debugging Flow Name Flow Steps Pros/Cons HDL instantiation probing flow Explicitly attach signals in the HDL source or IP-Integrator canvas to an ILA debug core instance.
 You have to add/remove debug nets and IP from your design manually, which means that you will have to modify your HDL source.
 This method provides the option to probe at the HDL design level.
-Allows for probing certain protocols such as AXI or AXI-Streaming at the interface level It is easy to make mistakes when generating, instantiating, and connecting debug cores.
+Allows for probing certain protocols such as AXI or AXI4-Stream at the interface level It is easy to make mistakes when generating, instantiating, and connecting debug cores.
 Netlist insertion probing flow Use one of the following two methods to identify the signal for debug: This method is the most flexible with good predictability.
 Use the MARK_DEBUG attribute to mark signals for debug in the source RTL code.
 This method allows probing at different design levels (HDL, synthesized design, system design).
 Use the MARK_DEBUG right-click menu option to select nets for debugging in the synthesized design netlist.
 This method does not require HDL source modification.
 Once the signal is marked for debug, use the Set up Debug wizard to guide you through the Netlist Insertion probing flow.
+Tcl-based netlist insertion probing flow Use the set_property Tcl command to set the MARK_DEBUG property on debug nets then use netlist insertion probing Tcl commands to create debug cores and connect them to debug nets.
+This method provides fully automatic netlist insertion.
+You can turn debugging on or off by modifying the Tcl commands.
+This method does not require HDL source modification.